elidoran/chain-builder/README.md

 [More Usage](#usage)

-Here is an extremely basic example to show the basic parts perform.
+Here is an extremely basic example to show the basic parts working together.

 ```javascript
 var buildChain = require('chain-builder')